 Based largely on the guidelines provided by the Basel accords the overall governance structure of the group in the area of Risk Management continues to evolve.
-Changes were made as a natural consequence of the growth and development of the Bank's business that ensured close alignment of the Risk Management function.
+Changes made in prior years as a natural consequence of the growth and development of the Bank's business that ensured close alignment of the Risk Management function continue to be embedded and absorbed as part of the bank's risk culture.
 The key features are as follows: